 What is a Physical Therapist Assistant?

 Physical Therapist Assistants (PTAs) engage in a variety of activities.
-The primary responsibility of a PTA is to assist Physical Therapists (PTs) in creating individualized therapy programs for patients.
+The primary responsibility of a PTA is to assist Physical Therapists (PTs) in providing physical therapy interventions.
 This may include a variety of duties ranging from helping patients perform exercises which increase strength and mobility to assisting in everyday activities such as walking, climbing stairs and dressing.

 What are the prerequisite requirements?

-The PTA program has selective admissions.
+The PTA program has selective admission requirements.
 To be considered for the program, students must have a complete file.
 Check with the program chair or an academic adviser for a complete list of prerequisite courses.